Claude Code Plugin

 | Creating or editing an ADR | archgate:adr-author |

-The archgate:developer skill orchestrates the others automatically — it invokes archgate:architect and archgate:quality-manager as part of its workflow.
-Most of the time, you only need to interact with the developer skill directly.
+The archgate:developer agent orchestrates the skills automatically — it invokes archgate:architect and archgate:quality-manager as part of its workflow.
+Most of the time, you only need to interact with the developer agent directly.